getnacelle/nacelle-js/examples/flash-sale/README.md

 ## Displaying the Flash Sale Countdown

 In this example, [`react-countdown`](https://www.npmjs.com/package/react-countdown) is used to create a countdown timer.
 This timer counts down to the flash sale's specified end date.
 This can be seen in `pages/collections/[handle].js`.
+For Vue, an alternative to consider is [`vue-countdown`](https://www.npmjs.com/package/@chenfengyuan/vue-countdown).

 ```js
 let flashSaleText = false;